 When a young artist creates one of the landmark works of her time, she has to wonder what she can possibly do next.
 With Untitled Film Stills, Cindy Sherman made it that much harder on herself: it already showed her as infinitely malleable.
 How could she find anything left to change?

-From her first color photographs to MOMA's survey of fashion photography, "Fashioning Fiction," Sherman has taken on one disguise after another, all while seeming to insist on the brute facts of life.
+From her first color photographs to the Museum of Modern Art's survey of fashion photography, "Fashioning Fiction," Sherman has taken on one disguise after another, all while seeming to insist on the brute facts of life.
 Now she looks at women dealing with age and change.
 Their dilemma could stand for her career as an artist, even as they disguise her all the more.
 A related review turns to the 2012 Cindy Sherman retrospective.

 The question shows something else as well: even since those sixty-nine photos, completed in 1980, she has structured a career as a struggle with her own acceptance.
 The faster one dismisses her latest identity, the faster she changes it, even if that means posing "straight" for Lyle Ashton Harris.
 And the more she makes fun of any one role, the more that role becomes her image.
 Even her feminism helps sustain her sex appeal, and even her place after Warhol's Screen Tests makes her a true original.
 Even her attempts to shock viewers help make her images larger than life.

-The struggle is part of what makes her contemporary.
+The struggle is part of what makes her contemporary, like Elisabeth Hase before her.
 Postmodernism reflects on modern art, but it needs Modernism to sustain itself—what I call the postmodern paradox.
 Its success has helped broaden audiences for contemporary art and the past alike.
 In turn, that success has bred a further paradox.
 Broader audiences have brought a resurgence of painting and other old rituals.
 And that has given fresh scope for strategies of appropriation.

 For Sherman, the struggle takes starting over each time—or at least appearing to start over.
 The same questions may apply to a generation, but her work adopts them as their own.
 Remember when Michael Fried criticized Minimalism as theater?
 Art as theater could almost define Postmodernism, after all those years of art as expression, object, or window onto the world.
 For Sherman, though, the movies are always playing, and the galleries are the art houses.
 Take that first series in black and white.

-It is not just that she is using make-up to assert her identity.
+It is not just that she is using make-up to assert her identity, with its obvious influence on Rita Lundqvist and so many others.
 It is not just that she is finding new room for a woman to act while stuck playing a part.
 So are her characters.
 Her hall of mirrors shattered the presumptions of the movies, men, and women while grasping Hitchcock's poignant austerity.
 One could look at the early series and forget that film noir was supposed to be scary.
 One felt its fears all the same.

 Almost immediately, Sherman decided that the old movies play too softly on home video.
 So much for austerity.
 The art world had assimilated her early work much too easily.
 Like Hitchcock, she had become a classic.